UK vaccine gambles paid off, while EU caution slowed it down | WTOP

 When the EU had a major row with AstraZeneca last month over the company’s announcement it would only be able to deliver 31 million doses of a promised first batch of 80 million, CEO Pascal Soriot pointed out that “the U.K. contract was signed three months before the European vaccine deal.
 So with the U.K. we have had an extra three months to fix all the glitches.”

 Luck has also played a role.
-Many vaccine deals were signed before anyone knew which shots would work or come out first, so everyone gambled.
-The EU signed a contract with Germany-based CureVac in November while the U.K. just inked a deal — but, so far, that hasn’t mattered since the company is still testing its vaccine.
+Many vaccine deals were signed before anyone knew which shots would even work or be produced first.
+The EU signed a contract with Germany-based CureVac in November while the U.K. just inked a deal a few days ago — but, so far, that hasn’t mattered since the company is still testing its vaccine.

 The EU was also slower to approve vaccines, opting for a longer process that gave the shots fuller scrutiny from the European Medicines Agency, rather than emergency authorization, to ensure greater public confidence, a decision it still defends.